PgBiel/typst-tablex/README.md

 ![image](https://user-images.githubusercontent.com/9021226/230810720-fbdfdbe5-8568-42ed-b8a2-5eff332a89d6.png)

 Note that the empty parentheses there are just for organization, and are ignored (unless they come before the first cell - more on that later).
-They're useful to help us keep track of which cell positions are being used up by the spans because, if we try to add an actual cell at these spots, it will just push the others forward, which might seem unexpected.
+They're useful to help us keep track of which cell positions are being used up by the spans, because, if we try to add an actual cell at these spots, it will just push the others forward, which might seem unexpected.

 Use `colspanx(2)(rowspanx(2)[d])` to colspan and rowspan at the same time.
 Be careful not to attempt to overwrite other cells' spans, as you will get a nasty error.